Fact checkedFact Checked

 Studies[5] show that those who are obese are more likely to be deficient in vitamin D. However, there are no studies to suggest taking vitamin D supplements will directly aid in weight loss.

-Goli’s Ashwagandha Gummies are one of the highest quality ashwagandha supplements on the market today.
+Goli Ashwagandha Gummies are one of the highest-quality ashwagandha supplements on the market today.
 They are formulated with 150 milligrams of high-quality KS66 ashwagandha per gummy.

-High-quality KSM-66 ashwagandha may support healthy sleep patterns, relieve stress, improve physical performance, support a healthy immune function, improve memory, and more.
+High-quality KSM-66 ashwagandha may support healthy sleep patterns, reduce stress, improve physical performance, support a healthy immune function, improve memory, and more.

-Our bodies need adequate vitamin D to promote healthy bones, support a healthy immune function, and reduce inflammation.
+Our bodies need adequate vitamin D to promote bone health, support a healthy immune function, and reduce inflammation.
 The combination of these two main ingredients can provide users with maximum benefits.

 All Goli supplements are manufactured in an FDA-approved facility in the United States.
 Goli also offers a 30-day money-back guarantee if you are unsatisfied with your purchase.